‘Whose Court’ clarity: Redesigning a bidding platform.

 Key Learnings

-Design principles over features
+Design principles unify decisions

 "From reactive to proactive" and "whose court" became our north star.
 Every feature decision ran through these principles.